php-fig/fig-standards/proposed/http-message.md

      * exact case in which headers were originally specified.
      *
      * @return array Returns an associative array of the message's headers.
 Each
-     *     key MUST be a header name, and each value MUST be an array of strings.
+     *     key MUST be a header name, and each value MUST be a string.
      */
     public function getHeaders();